Categories

 Uncategorized

-Online, telephone or face to face counselling?
+Online, telephone or face to face counselling for anxiety

 In 2020 during the first wave of the pandemic I was in the last few months of four years of study and looking forward to finishing my Counselling Diploma and qualifying.
 Then the unbelievable happened; overnight we were not allowed to leave our homes and me and many others in education wondered how on earth we were going to complete our courses.